What if the ultimate cookie is the seed you plant when you tell an engaging story?

 Your immediate answer may have something to do with money but there’s more to it than that.
 With the money you earn comes the control you seek.

 To be your own boss.

-Having a long term business gives us all of this but money after all is only a measure of stored energy/value which is passed from one person to another.
+Having a durable business gives us all of this but money after all is only a measure of stored energy/value which is passed from one person to another.

-People pay for value received.
+People pay for the value they receive.
 The more they receive the more they will happily pay.
-The logical conclusion is that we have to optimise our business for happy customers…
+The logical conclusion is that we have to optimize our business for happy customers…

 Not the # of clarity calls booked in a month.